Choose Your Subject Wisely

 After you've stitched together your panorama, print it.
 Perhaps that lovely view from a mountaintop in Colorado will decorate your wall after you have it enlarged, printed out and framed.

-For more tips on photography and hobbies, check out the links on the next page.
+For more tips on photography and hobbies, check out the links below.